Definitions

 Roles & Responsibilities

-The staff members of Qatar Civil Defence Department have specified roles and service charter in executing their duties of avoiding or responding to disasters.
+The staff members of Qatar Civil Defence Department have specified roles and service charters in executing their duties of avoiding or responding to disasters.
 The chain of command provides job descriptions and skill sets that are necessary in an effective risk mitigation plan.
-The apex of this organisational structure is occupied by a Chief Officer, who is mandated with the duty of being in full command of any disaster incident.
+The apex of this organizational structure is occupied by a Chief Officer, who is mandated with the duty of being in full command of any disaster incident.

 At this management level, a mitigation plan is designed and introduced to ensure that emergency response approach in safe and effective to all stakeholders involved.
 This means that this office is the final decision-making organ in any disaster planning and response initiative.
 The department below the Chief Officer is the Company Officers.
 This group has the role of coordinating and supervising firemen and other emergency response personnel.
 Although also trained as firemen, this team offers supervisory roles.
-The third category in this organisation structure is the firemen department.
+The third category in this organization structure is the firemen department.
 The firefighters perform the operational tasks involved in handling the actual disaster at the scene of occurrences.

 Command & Control